dugakrab-hub/thebookofknowledge-site/README.md

 Welcome to the official website of THE BOOK OF KNOWLEDGE.

 Memory challenges, puzzles and adventure.

 Available on Google Play.

+Contact: dugakrab@gmail.com

+##Privacy Policy

+This website is used to provide information about THE BOOK OF KNOWLEDGE and support related services.

 For support and inquiries: dugakrab@gmail.com

-Contact: dugakrab@gmail.com